eduardocasino/eduardocasino.github.io/_posts/2024-07-26-Porting-CP-M-65-to-the-KIM-1.md

 Then, I stumbled upon [Davis Given's CP/M-65](https://github.com/davidgiven/cpm65), a modern rewrite of the popular operating system that targets the 6502 CPU.
 It supported some popular machines, like the BBC Micro, the Apple ][ or even the PET, and was very well written and structured, so it seemed a very good candidate.

-The K-1013 emulation in my Pico based [RAM/ROM/Video/FDC card]({% post_url 2024-05-24-A-fully-configurable-RAM-ROM-Video-disk-controller-card-for-the-KIM-1 %}) was also reasonably complete, so I just goy down to work.
+The K-1013 emulation in my Pico based [RAM/ROM/Video/FDC card]({% post_url 2024-05-24-A-fully-configurable-RAM-ROM-Video-disk-controller-card-for-the-KIM-1 %}) was also reasonably complete, so I just got down to work.
 The most difficult part was to understand the complex, Python based, build system.
 Once I did, just created a new folder for the architecture dependent parts of the port, which are just the loader and the BIOS, had a good look at the other ports and started coding.
 A couple of days later, I got it running:

 ![img-description](/assets/img/posts/2024-07-26-Porting-CP-M-65-to-the-KIM-1/cpm-65-k1013.png)